favtuts/aws-cloudformation-samples/WPSureStack/docs/README.md

-# WP SureStack
+# WP CloudStack

-With WP SureStack, you can create a WordPress stack that is performant, scalable, cost-effective, and easy to maintain.
+With WP CloudStack, you can create a WordPress stack that is performant, scalable, cost-effective, and easy to maintain.

-WP SureStack uses a combination of plugins and services to help optimize your WordPress setup on AWS.
+WP CloudStack uses a combination of plugins and services to help optimize your WordPress setup on AWS.
 We also packed in a lot of useful features into our CloudFormation template and pre-configured server, so you can hit the ground running with a working WordPress site in minutes.

-If you’re thinking about creating your next WordPress site but don’t have the time to ramp up on learning AWS and Linux, give WP SureStack a try.
+If you’re thinking about creating your next WordPress site but don’t have the time to ramp up on learning AWS and Linux, give WP CloudStack a try.

 ## Features

-WP SureStack uses the following technologies:
+WP CloudStack uses the following technologies:

 * **Nginx**: a fast and light-weight web server
 * **Nginx FastCGI Cache**: provides page-level caching at the web server level